WesPalanca/ProjectManagementSystem/ProjectManagementSystem/readme.md/readme.md

   - {password} = your mysql connection password from earlier

 **Now use Ctrl+f5 or click the arrow button to run the app.**
-- Note: Since you can see the passwords in the database you can log in to different users to test different roles
+- Note: Since you can see the passwords in the database you can log in to different users to test different roles or you can just register instead
+- Once you are logged into the system, based on your you will be able to:
+  - Create tasks
+  - Assign tasks
+  - Mark tasks as different statuses
+  - etc.
 ## 3. Required OOP Features

 | OOP Feature / Pattern      | File Name                          | Line Numbers | Reasoning / Purpose                                                                                                  |